preset/website/content/docs/concepts/preset.md

 }
 ```

 The preset file must export an object.

-> TODO
+You can learn more about the syntax in the [API reference](/docs/api/preset/).